Why is organized religion seeing declining participation?

 I went to mass this morning.
 The priest spoke very well but he really had nothing deep and significant to say to me and I wonder if anyone else got more than me.
 The Catholic Church continues to draw people only because of the Eucharist, certainly not for its teaching nor for its lively fellowship.

 It feels to me as if the churches have no idea where people live and for that matter people themselves have no idea where they live.

 When I was a pastor I found it frustrating because the work day occupies so much of everyone’s life.
 People are at work and the pastor has no one to visit.
 Then they get home from work and watch a bit of TV after dinner and then day is done.

-The structures that exist are supported by people who do not seem to show any kind of joy when at mass.
+The structures that exist are supported by people who do not seem to show any kind of joy when at mass and for that matter the same holds true for many evangelicals and other denominations.
 The pastor tells them to go out and to spread the ‘good news’.
 In actuality people simply return to their homes and workplaces and that is that, except maybe for a meeting concerning church finances in the middle of the week.

 The people are caught.
 “Well, what can anyone do about it?” is the constant refrain.

 Meanwhile, life goes on day after day and the souls of thousands grow colder as they labor at a trade that has no real significance to them.
 Ah but it pays the bills and so the music goes on.